Our top pick for

 |Level of controversy||4|

-While Citigroup's payout ratio might seem fairly standard, it's worth remembering that Citigroup may be investing much of the rest of its net profits in future growth.
+While Citigroup's payout ratio might seem low, this can signify that Citigroup is investing more in its future growth.

 Citigroup's shares were split on a 1:10 basis on 8 May 2011.
 So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Citigroup shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Citigroup shares which in turn could have impacted Citigroup's share price.